TheGreatWaves/TheGreatWaves.github.io/content/projects/digital-logic.md

 ### Arithmetic Logic Unit
 The `ALU` is a central component inside the `CPU` which is responsible for carrying out arithmetic and logical operations.

+Here, we are implementing the `Hack ALU` from the `nand2tetris` course.
+The ALU computes a given function on two given 16-bit data inputs and outputs the result.
+The function which is carried out, is selected from a list of predefined arithmetic functions (add, subtract, multiply, etc.) and logical functions (and, or, xor, etc.).

 <!-- ## 11.3 Memory Gates -->